Use Cases/Sales Agents

 What are sales AI agent guardrails?

 Sales AI agent guardrails are runtime authorization policies that intercept CRM operations, pricing decisions, and customer communications before execution.
-They enforce discount ceilings, protect customer PII, and prevent unauthorized commitments.
-The policies operate independently of the agent's reasoning and cannot be bypassed through prompt injection or model manipulation.
+They enforce discount ceilings, protect customer PII, and block unauthorized commitments.
+The decision is not delegated to prompt text or model self-reporting.

 The cost of uncontrolled sales agents